Maui > Beaches > Little Beach

 From Lahaina – 1 – 1.2 hours

 Drive south on the Honoapiilani Hwy (ocean on the right).
-Pass Maalaea Harbor, and take a right at North Kihei Rd.
+Pass Maʻalaea Harbor, and take a right at North Kihei Rd.
 Turn right on the Piilani Hwy.
-Then follow directions below.
+Then follow the directions below.

 From Kihei – 15-20 minutes

 Drive south on the Piilani Hwy (ocean on the right).
-Road turns right into Wailea Ike Dr. Continue down the hill.
+Road turns right into Wailea Ike Drive to continue down the hill.
 Turn Left on Wailea Alanui Dr. Drive past the Makena Beach Golf Resort.
-Turn right into one of the entrances with a sign saying "Makena Beach (Big Beach.)"
-Park at the 1st entrance and take your valuables with you.
+Turn right into one of the entrances with a sign saying “Makena Beach (Big Beach.)”
+Park and take your valuables with you.